 Green spaces are vital to San Francisco's quality of life as they provide a range of environmental benefits and bring beauty to our neighborhoods and commercial districts.
 A permit is required to ensure that landscaping in sidewalk areas is properly constructed and maintained in order to maximize environmental benefits, protect public safety, and limit conflicts with infrastructure.
-A permit is required when installing permeable medium in the public-right-of-way.
+A permit is required when installing permeable medium in the public-right-of-way, either new or retroactive.